hrosicka/PythonBasicsTurtle/README.md

 # PythonBasicsTurtle
 Dive into a collection of Python Turtle codes that bring your imagination to life on screen.
 From quaint villages and colorful spider webs to mesmerizing spiral ornaments and enchanting flowers.

+- **Villages:** Build your own picturesque village with colorful houses.
+- **Spider Webs:** Weave intricate and colorful webs with randomly generated patterns.
+- **Spirals:** Draw mesmerizing spiral ornaments with vibrant shades of purple.
+- **Flowers:** Design a bouquet of captivating flowers with customizable colors and petal shapes.

 ## crazyvilllage.py
 It provides instructions on how to use the Crazy Village application, which draws a village using the Turtle graphics library.
 ### Application Window